 The Cross-Disciplinary Science Institute (X-SIG

-Students working with the X-SIG program develop the necessary skills to be an ethical scientist through interactive, hands-on research.
+Students working with the X-SIG program develop the necessary skills to be an ethical scientist through interactive, hands-on research, answering science’s most pressing questions.

 The Office of Student Scholarly Engagement

 Gettysburg College offers financial aid for student-faculty research.
-Students interested in student-faculty research may receive financial aid from $500 to $4,500, depending on their program of study.
+Students interested in student-faculty research may receive financial aid from $500 to $4,500, depending on their program of study and class year.

 While all students at Gettysburg College have the opportunity to request reimbursement for research expenditure, the amount awarded depends on the research program.